-I have 10 years experience, helping individuals, couples, families and young people from around the world to break through their unique challenges and thrive in their everyday lives.
+I have more than 10 years experience, helping individuals, couples, families and young people from around the world to break through their unique challenges and thrive in their everyday lives.
 Now, as an expat myself, I want to use this experience and some of the most modern thinking in psychology to help you and your family deal with whatever mental health issues you might be facing.

 I believe our relationships determine the quality of our lives.
 The expectation is that we should all know intuitively how to have healthy, loving relationships, but the truth is that we don’t.
 We try our best, but often get stuck in cycles of conflict.
 Often the same pattern repeats over and over and no matter how hard you both try you can’t get out of it.
 It is draining and can leave you feeling defeated.
 As an experienced couples and family therapist I have often provided parental guidance for those who need some assistance in the demanding task of raising a well-adjusted child.
 I am also passionate about helping couples who decided to divorce to do so amicably and to help blended families to adjust optimally to their own unique set-up.

 Living as an expat can be quite paradoxical.
 There is the excitement of living in another country, traveling, experiencing new cultures and on the other hand there are feelings of loss and adjustment.
 You are challenged to figure out a new set of rules and adjust to it.
 The excitement is often interwoven with frustration, anger and even depression.
 The exciting part takes care of itself.
 It is the difficulties that need attention.
 The isolation that often accompanies expat life can make it difficult to successfully work through the difficulties and adjust.
 The listening ear and expertise of a therapist who also has personally experienced expat life can help you to recalibrate in your new environment and live a fulfilling life.